TimeTravel-0/pyfroniussolarapi/README.md

 Fronius provides solarweb.com for data logging of their solar inverters.
 But:
-    a) they offer "pro" access for free only for a limited amount of time, after that they want money for the detailled report (e.g. on MPPT level)
+    a) they offer "premium" access for free only for a limited amount of time, after that they want money for the detailed report (e.g. on MPPT level)
     b) I want to combine the inverter data with other data sources (e.g. smart meter), weather data/forecast etc etc. I want to do this on my own server.

 How?

-Fronius published an JSON API documentation (Google: Fronis Solar API V1).
-I based this wrapper on that pdf.
+Fronius published an JSON API documentation (Google: Fronius Solar API V1).
+This wrapper is based on that pdf.

 Fun fact: The data logger runs Linux / Busybox :)